Minna Canth: In popular culture

 A two-part television mini-series about Minna Canth called Minna, written by Lauri Leskinen and directed by Mauno Hyvönen, was released in 1977.
 In the mini-series, Minna Canth is played by Anja Pohjola.

+In 2022, an opera called Minnan taivas about Minna's life and work was staged in Finland, written by Veera Airas with composer Jukka Linkola.

 Tribute

-Canth is remembered in Finland for its numerous landmarks, publications, medals, commemorative coins, stamps, paintings, plays, exhibitions and events.
-According to her, a lot of different construction sites and places have been named.
-Canth is also named after several cultural clubs and other communities.
-The Finnish Fair Foundation (Suomen Messusäätiö) has funded the Minna Canth Prize, which is awarded annually to the “shaker of our society” at the Helsinki Book Fair.
+Canth is remembered in Finland through placenames, publications, medals, commemorative coins, stamps, paintings, plays, exhibitions and events.
+Many different construction sites and places have been named after her, along with cultural clubs and other communities.
+The Finnish Fair Foundation (Suomen Messusäätiö) has funded the Minna Canth Prize, which is awarded annually to the "shaker of our society" at the Helsinki Book Fair.
 The prize is 5,000 euros.

-The statues of Minna Canth have been erected in Kuopio, Tampere and Jyväskylä, from which the statue in Kuopio was unveiled on 12 May 1937.
+Statues of Minna Canth have been erected in Kuopio, Tampere and Jyväskylä; the statue in Kuopio was unveiled on 12 May 1937.
 The city of Kuopio has also organized Canth's anniversaries on several occasions, such as an event called Minnan päivät ("Days of Minna"), either during the tenth anniversary of her birth or death; for example, the 21st century has already been celebrated twice, in 2004 and 2007.

 On 19 March 2017, Google celebrated her 173rd birthday with a Google Doodle.